 The Recycling Hubs at Manchester Metropolitan University which feature the Glasdon Nexus® 100 Recycling Bins and Nexus Shuttle Food Waste Bin

-Each recycling hub follows the same colour coded scheme to ensure consistency and reduce cross contamination with black for general, non-recyclable waste, green for comingled waste e.g. plastic bottles and cans, blue for paper and cardboard waste, brown for food waste and with purple/white bag for glass.
+Each recycling hub follows the same colour coded scheme to ensure consistency and reduce cross contamination with black for general, non-recyclable waste, green for comingled waste e.g. plastic bottles and cans, blue for paper and cardboard waste, brown for food waste and with purple/white bags for glass.

 Water Reduction